lischilpp/open-images-image-classification/README.md

 # Recommendations
  - The dataset is very noisy, you might have to manually delete images that do not fit the label
  - Make sure you have enabled GPU support https://www.tensorflow.org/install/gpu
+ - Place your dataset on a SSD drive (500Mb/s should be enough) for faster training